hashgraph/hedera-services/docs/hip-16.md

 ## Specification

+### Terminologies
+- Deletion - A successful delete transaction will mark an entity as deleted and that entity cannot be operated up on.
+The entity will remain in the ledger, marked as deleted, until it expires.
+- Removal - The entity is permanently removed from the state of the decentralized ledger.

 All Hedera Services nodes will perform a synchronous scanning of active entities.
 When a node finds a non-deleted, expired entity, it will try to renew the entity by charging its admin or autorenew account the renewal fee, for an extension period given in seconds.